-The operational budget is primarily based on the projected state, county, and federal funds and does not rely on other sources of funds to operate the school.
-However, the budget does include revenues and expenditures from both before & after care and food service, but these are voluntary programs whose revenues and expenditures adjust together based on participation thus they do not have any material impact to the operational budget.
-In addition, the budget does assume the school will obtain short-term financing to cover the year 1 initial purchases of capital equipment (technology and furniture) to outfit the school of (\$948,570).
+The operational budget is primarily based on the projected state, county, and federal funds and does not rely on other sources of funds to operate the However, the budget does include revenues and expenditures from both before and after care and food service, but these are voluntary and expenditures adjust together whose revenues participation, thus they do not have any material impact to the operational budget.
+In addition, the budget does assume the school will obtain shortterm financing to cover the year 1 initial purchases of capital equipment (technology and furniture) to outfit the school of (\$948,570).
 The repayment of these purchases is included in the budgets provided in this application.

-The ability to secure this financing is a benefit of our relationship with CSUSA who has secured financing from various sources in order to complete the equipping of charter school facilities it opens and operates.
-Sources of financing have included: i) issuance of taxable and tax-exempt bonds to finance the acquisition of educational facilities and associated equipment, to-date, CSUSA has participated in the issuance of approximately \$500 million of taxable and tax-exempt bonds ; ii) use of an available revolving line of credit facility; iii) commercial bank financing in some cases backstopped by a guarantee from either the management company or its affiliated development company ; iv) financing provided by either the management company or the development company and v) financing provided by a construction partner.
-Appendix R provides the assurance that CSUSA will provide the necessary financial support to the school to ensure its ability to operate.
+The ability to secure this financing is a benefit of our relationship with Charter Schools USA who has secured financing from various sources in order to complete the equipping of charter school facilities it opens operates.
+Sources of financing have included: i) issuance of taxable and tax-exempt bonds to finance the acquisition of educational facilities and associated equipment (to-date, Charter Schools USA has participated in the issuance of approximately \$500 million of taxable and tax-exempt bonds) ; ii) use of an available revolving line of credit facility; iii) commercial bank financing, in some cases backstopped by a guarantee from either the management company or its affiliated development company; iv) financing provided by either the management company or the development company and v) financing provided by a construction partner.
+Appendix S provides the assurance that CSUSA will provide the necessary financial support to the school to ensure its ability to operate.